Working Papers

 In cooperation with the Federal Statistical Office of Germany (Destatis)

-Trade Policy and the Geography of Global Production
+The U.S.-China Trade War and the Geography of Global Production

 Quantifying the Germany Shock: Structural Labor-Market Reforms and Spillovers in a Currency Union